gaogaotiantian/viztracer/docs/source/extra_log.rst

 Work with ``logging`` module
 ----------------------------

-VizTracer can work with python's builtin ``logging`` module by adding a handler to it.
+VizTracer can work with python builtin ``logging`` module by adding a handler to it.
 The report will show logging data as Instant Events.

 .. code-block:: python